intel/FPGA-Devcloud/main/QuickStartGuides/RTL_AFU_Program_PAC_Quickstart/Arria10/README.md

 $OPAE_PLATFORM_ROOT/bin/run.sh
 ```

 This step will take approximately 40 minutes to complete.
 Should you want to skip this step, you can skip, as the sample includes a precompiled "green bit stream" which is the FPGA programming file called bin/dma_afu.gbs .
+Note if you compile your own gbs, it will be located in the build_synth directory.